yujonglee/dooboo-doc/README.md

 # dooboo-doc
-Automated Document Generation for UI Framework.
+Automated Document Generation for React Component written in Typesript.

 (Development in progress)

 # Example
 ```ts